IGE-mercury/MFallDa/README.md

 ###  Workflow for contributors

 1. Fork this repository and create a new branch from `dev` in your fork.
-2. Add your contributions (data, corrections, or documentation).
-For convenience, you may use the template CSV file available in the repository.
+2. Add your contributions (new data, corrections, or documentation updates).
+A template CSV file is provided for convenience.
 3. Submit a pull request (PR) from your branch to the `dev` branch of this repository.
-4. The maintainers will review your PR and merge it into `dev` before the next official release.
+4. The maintainers will review your PR and merge it into `dev` in preparation for the next official release.